Roogalator: History

 Encouraged by Scott, Adler recruited a new rhythm section; bass guitarist Julian Scott (brother of Robin) and drummer Justin Hildreth.
 In early summer 1976, Roogalator signed a one-off single deal with Stiff Records and released "All Aboard"/"Cincinnati Fatback".
 The band continued gigging returning to the BBC for a second Peel session on 28 October 1976.

 In 1977, the band released another one-off single, "Love And The Single Girl", on Virgin Records.
 They declined a recording contract with Virgin, who had insisted that they also sign a publishing contract in addition to a recording contract.
 The band returned to the BBC for a third and final session with Peel on 16 August 1977.

 The band released their debut album, Play It by Ear, in 1977 on manager's Scott's Do It Records label, essentially an opportunity to preserve the band's repertoire on vinyl.
 The album was well-received but sold poorly.

 The band played at ‘Front Row Festival’, a three-week event at the Hope and Anchor, Islington, in late November and early December 1977.
-This resulted in the band's inclusion, alongside Wilko Johnson, the Only Ones, the Saints, the Stranglers, X-Ray Spex, and XTC, on a hit double album of recordings from the festival.
+This resulted in the band's inclusion, alongside Wilko Johnson, the Only Ones, proto punk band the Saints, the Stranglers, X-Ray Spex, and XTC, on a hit double album of recordings from the festival.
 The Hope & Anchor Front Row Festival compilation LP (March 1978) reached number 28 in the UK Albums Chart.

 When Plytas left, the band opted not to replace him and continued to gig as a trio, releasing in 1978, one more single, "Zero Hero" and demoing a second album.
 Hildreth was next to quit to be replaced by Nick Monnas (from Stomu Yamashta band).

 Adler, discouraged by the constant changes in the line-up and with feelings that the band had run its course, disbanded Roogalator in July 1978, with many of the songs intended for their second album being reworked for his solo debut, The Danny Adler Story.
 Roogalator's repertoire was later re-issued on the Cincinnati Fatback compilation album.